 gcloud command-line tool instead of the

-For example, you can fill out the properties to create a new virtual machine instance on the Create a new instance page, and then click Equivalent command-line at the bottom of the page to get the command for creating the instance.
+For example, you can fill out the properties to create a new virtual machine instance on the Create an instance page, and then click command line at the bottom of the page to get the command for creating the instance.

 This is an easy way to create complex commands if you want to use